solomon-b/greedypacker/README.md

   ![Maximal Rectangle Rendering](https://raw.githubusercontent.com/ssbothwell/greedypacker/master/static/maximal_rectangleAlgorithm-bottom_leftHeuristic.png)

-  In the Guillotine algorithm FreeRectangles can be split either on their horizontal or vertical axis.
-The choice of axis can be fixed or can be specified using the Split Rules optimization.
-  Rather then choosing a split axis, Maximal Rectangles adds both possible splits to the list of FreeRectangles.
+  Rather then choosing a split axis like in the Guillotine Algorithm, Maximal Rectangles adds both possible splits to the list of FreeRectangles.
 This ensures that the largest possible rectangular areas are present in the FreeRectangles list at all times.

   Because a single point in the bin can now be represented by multiple FreeRectangles, the list must be carefully pruned between Item insertions.
   Any FreeRectangle that intersects the area occupied by the newly inserted Item is split such to remove the intersection.
 Additionally, any FreeRectangle which is fully overlapped by another FreeRectangle is deleleted from the list.

   ```
   M = greedypacker.BinManager(8, 4, pack_algo='maximal_rectangle', heuristic='bottom_left', rotation=True)